Common Artist Misconceptions and Realities

 * Misconception: "All I need to get known in the art world is to get my art into an important gallery."

-Reality: The analogy to this misconception in the business world might be that with little or no experience, you can start out as CEO of a corporation-- which we all know you can't.
+Reality: The analogy to this misconception in the business world might be that with little or no experience, you can start out as CEO of a corporation-- and we all know you can't.
 The truth is that you can only get your art into a major gallery if it's major enough to warrant being there in the first place.
 Important galleries show artists who are already important; they don't show work by artists who are unknown or little known and make them important.
-As in any other profession, you have to show at galleries that regularly exhibit artists at similar stages in their careers to the stage you're currently at.
+As in any other profession, you have to show at galleries that regularly exhibit artists at similar stages in their careers to the stage you're at now.
 As you become increasingly successful, better and better galleries will express interest in representing you or exhibiting your art.

 * Misconception: "Once I find a gallery or agent, I'll be able to spend all my time in the studio making art."

-* Misconception: "Anyone can price art as long as they know something about it, including art teachers, professors, curators, critics and fellow artists."
+* Misconception: "Anyone can accurately price art as long as they know something about it, including art teachers, professors, curators, critics and fellow artists."

 * Misconception: "If I get a show at a gallery that's better than any gallery I've exhibited at so far, I should raise my prices."

 Reality: Raising your prices all of a sudden for no reason other than that you have an upcoming show at a new location is never a good idea.
 Any gallery owner will tell you this.
 They know what you're selling for now and they know what their clienteles are willing to spend.
 If they think your prices should be raised somewhat, they'll do the raising.
 You stay out of it.
 Now if your show at the new gallery sells out or sells well, that's an excellent reason to raise prices-- and the gallery owner will likely raise them for your next show (but only by a reasonable amount).
 Raising them before the show will not only make selling the art more difficult, but at worst, could completely put the kibosh on what might have otherwise been an excellent opportunity to advance your career.